Why Landlord-Friendly States Matter

 Growing Rental Market

-Idaho’s economy is booming, and cities like Boise have been attracting many new residents due to their quality of life, employment opportunities, and affordable living costs.
-This growing population ensures a steady demand for rental properties.
+Idaho’s economy is growing quickly.
+Cities such as Boise are bringing in many new people.
+They enjoy the good quality of life, job choices, and low living costs.
+This rise in population creates a steady demand for rental properties.

-According to the U.S. Census Bureau, Idaho’s population grew by 2.12% from 2020 to 2021, ranking as one of the fastest-growing states.
-Additionally, Idaho’s property tax rate is approximately 0.69%, which is below the national average of 1.07%, according to the Tax Foundation.
+Idaho’s population grew by 2.12% from 2020 to 2021, according to the U.S. Census Bureau.
+This makes Idaho one of the fastest-growing states.
+The property tax rate in Idaho is around 0.69%.
+This is lower than the national average of 1.07%, based on reports from the Tax Foundation.

-For more information about Idaho’s landlord laws and resources, you can visit Idaho.gov.
+For more information about landlord laws and resources in Idaho, you can go to Idaho.gov.

 2. Arizona